JetBrains: Team tools

 TeamCity is a continuous integration and continuous delivery server developed by JetBrains.
 It is a server-based web application written in Java.
 The New York Times reported that TeamCity may have been used by Russian hackers of US governmental and private agencies, in potentially "the biggest breach of United States networks in history".

-Upsource is a code review and repository browsing tool supporting Git, GitHub, Mercurial, Perforce and/or Subversion repositories from a central location.
+Upsource was a code review and repository browsing tool supporting Git, GitHub, Mercurial, Perforce and/or Subversion repositories from a central location.
 JetBrains released a new developer collaboration tool, Space, in 2019.
 It began sunsetting Upsource in 2022, officially ending support for the product in January 2023.
-In May 2024, a rebranding from Space to SpaceCode is initiated for the platform to focus on Git hosting and code reviews.
+In May 2024, JetBrains rebranded Space to SpaceCode to focus on Git hosting and code reviews.

 YouTrack is a proprietary, commercial web-based bug tracker, issue tracking system, and project management software developed by JetBrains.

-Qodana is a code quality analysis tool that uses static code analysis to help with users with code reviews, building quality gates, and the implementation of code quality guidelines.
+Qodana is a code quality analysis tool that uses static code analysis to help users with code reviews, building quality gates, and the implementation of code quality guidelines.
 It was publicly launched in July 2023 and can be used with IDEs in JetBrains's ecosystem, has CI/CD pipeline integration, while supporting code analysis in over 60 programming languages.

-AI-powered tools
+AI tools

-JetBrains AI Assistant is a feature integrated into most JetBrains IDEs.
-It provides AI-powered code completion, explains code, generates documentation, and suggests refactorings.
-The assistant uses models from OpenAI and Google, as well as proprietary models developed by JetBrains, to provide its functionality.
+JetBrains AI Assistant is offered in most JetBrains IDEs as a set of AI-assisted software development tools.
+The assistant uses models from OpenAI and Google, and proprietary models developed by JetBrains, such as the Mellum model released in April 2025.

-Mellum is a 4-billion-parameter large language model created by JetBrains and released under the Apache 2.0 license.
-It was trained on a dataset of permissively licensed source code and is designed to be a "focal model" specializing in code completion and other coding-related tasks.
-It serves as one of the models powering the AI Assistant.
+Junie is an AI coding agent developed by JetBrains, launched in January 2025 in closed preview.
+Unlike the AI Assistant, which focuses on code completion, Junie is designed to function as an AI agent for coding.
+In April 2025, JetBrains made Junie generally available.